 In the process of implementing your information security management system, you’ll be asked to identify information security risks with a series of risk assessments to identify areas you can improve to consolidate your data protection measures.
 Our certification audits are designed to confirm the efficacy of these measures to protect your information assets, and assure that your organisation meets the best practices of information security controls.

-It is the most recognized information security standard in the world.
+The ISO 27001 standard is the most recognized information security standard in the world.
 It is applicable to organizations of all sizes and industries, regardless of the products and services it offers.
 It is part of ISO’s international management system standards and can be applied in tandem with any other ISO management system standards that you might have already implemented.

 Best Practice is JAS-ANZ accredited certification body that is passionate about providing Certification to your organisation in this information security standard, and helping you prepare for your internal audit.